ZouhairKhatouri/Data-Challenge---Kernel-Methods-for-Machine-Learning/README.md

 ## How to use the code:

-Launch the script start.py: python start.py
+Launch the script start.py using:

+*python start.py*

 ## Other tested tracks: